ahmadnajmi90/nexscholarsys/README.md

 4. Insights are cached for 30 minutes to improve performance and reduce API costs
 5. Insights are also stored in the database for analytics and future reference

+### Postgraduate Program Recommendations

+The platform provides AI-powered postgraduate program recommendations to help students find the perfect academic match:

+#### Role-Aware Recommendation System

+The system intelligently adapts its behavior based on the user's role:

+1. **Student Users (Postgraduates/Undergraduates):**
+   - Uses the student's own profile data (CV and research interests) for analysis
+   - Updates the student's profile when a new CV is uploaded
+   - Provides personalized recommendations based on their academic background

+2. **Academician Users:**
+   - Designed for academicians searching on behalf of their students
+   - Uses only the provided CV and research text for analysis
+   - **Crucially, does not update the academician's own profile** when uploading a new CV
+   - Stores uploaded CVs in a separate directory (`recommendation_cv_files`) to avoid profile conflicts
+   - Provides recommendations based solely on the student's information provided in the form

+#### Key Features

+1. **AI-Powered Analysis:**
+   - Uses GPT-4o to generate personalized insights for each program match
+   - Analyzes CV content and research interests to find optimal matches
+   - Provides detailed justifications for why each program is recommended

+2. **Comprehensive Program Database:**
+   - Searches across Master's and PhD programs
+   - Includes program descriptions, funding information, and university details
+   - Filters by program type (Any, Master, PhD)

+3. **Supervisor Matching:**
+   - For each recommended program, view available supervisors
+   - AI-generated insights on supervisor-student compatibility
+   - Filter supervisors by research areas and availability

+4. **User Experience:**
+   - Dynamic interface that adapts messaging based on user role
+   - Clear distinction between student and academician workflows
+   - Informational notes for academicians explaining that their profile won't be affected
+   - Search history tracking for repeated recommendations

+#### Technical Implementation

+1. **Role Detection:**
+   - Uses Laravel Bouncer for role-based access control
+   - Frontend adapts messaging and form labels based on user role
+   - Backend services check user role to determine processing logic

+2. **File Management:**
+   - Students: CVs stored in `CV_files` directory and linked to their profile
+   - Academicians: CVs stored in `recommendation_cv_files` directory with `academician_` prefix
+   - Separate storage prevents profile conflicts

+3. **Profile Hash System:**
+   - Creates unique fingerprints of CV + research text + program type
+   - Enables caching of results to avoid redundant processing
+   - Search history tracking for user convenience

+4. **Background Processing:**
+   - Uses Laravel jobs for asynchronous recommendation generation
+   - Progress tracking via cache for real-time status updates
+   - Automatic program research area enrichment when needed

+#### Usage

+1. **For Students:**
+   - Navigate to "Postgraduate Recommendations"
+   - Upload your CV or use existing profile CV
+   - Describe your research interests
+   - Select program type preferences
+   - Get AI-powered recommendations

+2. **For Academicians:**
+   - Navigate to "Postgraduate Recommendations"
+   - Upload your student's CV
+   - Describe your student's research interests
+   - Select program type preferences
+   - Get AI-powered recommendations for your student
+   - Your own academician profile remains unchanged

 ## Google Services

 ### Google Scholar Integration